yovitsa/2420_assignment_1/README2.md

     pbcopy < ~/.ssh/do-key.pub

-For **Linux**  users it will depend on the type of your distribution, Please refer to the doucmetation of your distribution, here are some of the popular commands, note that the first command requires [**Wayland**](https://wiki.archlinux.org/title/Wayland) instalation:
+For **Linux** users it will depend on the type of your distribution.
+Please refer to the documentation of your distribution.
+Here are some of the popular commands.
+Note that the first command requires [**Wayland**](https://wiki.archlinux.org/title/Wayland) instalation:

     wl-copy < ~/.ssh/do-key.pub